codefog/contao-instagram/docs/README.md

 Afterwards you may need to rebuild the app cache, e.g. using Contao Manager!

+## Cron job

+As of version 2.0, there is a cron job that refreshes the access token once per day

 ## Data restrictions

 Before you report any bugs regarding the missing Instagram feed data, be sure that you have read the official